fiap-pos-5mlet-group-114/tech_challenge_3/README.md

 1. `uv sync --no-dev --extra gpu`: to create the environment with all non dev required libs (remove the `--no-dev` to be able to run the non api scripts for both downloading the pre-trained model and the scripts for downloading and loading the dataset into the sql); change the `gpu` to `cpu` if your machine does not have a gpu accelerator(e.g. nvidia graphics card)
 2. `uv run uvicorn src.server.config:app`: to run the project api

+## API

+The API related to the project contain 2 main modules, `model` and `dataset`, where the `model` module is related to both training and using the model, while the `dataset` relates to creating, and modifying the datasets used to train a model.

+Main routes:

+1. `POST /api/models/train`: train/fine-tune a given model;
+2. `POST /api/models/predict`: predict the mean temperature with a given model;
+3. `GET /api/datasets`: show all available datasets;
+4. `POST /api/datasets/{dataset_id}/data`: add data to a given dataset;
+5. `GET /api/models`: show all available models.

 ## Scripts

 Three scripts are included in the project, one to download the dataset directly from the data source and transform it, one to load it into the sql table and one to download the pretrained model, you can run each of them with the following commands.